 For Transgender or gender non-specified students, we do have "male" and "female" designated change rooms, and you are welcome to use whichever one feels more appropriate for you.
 If you are not comfortable with that situation, we also have an accessible bathroom with a shower and a door that can be locked, that you are welcome to use.

 We sure do!
 Our gift certificates are the perfect gift and they are available in any denomination.
 You can purchase electronic gift certificates on our website or in the studio at reception.

-Q. I or a friend are getting married/celebrating a milestone birthday/just want to have fun!
+Q. I am, or a friend is, getting married/celebrating a milestone birthday/just want to have some extra fun!
 Do you host parties or private events?